kelmcm/portfolio/project.md

 ## Method and medium

 The main medium for the project will be Shorthand.
 I believe the flow of the story along with the complementary graphs will be best communicated in an online article format with Shorthand.
-Having a shareable link
+Having a shareable link will also be nice to have to easily share the Shorthand website with anyone who may be interested.

 ## More sources: